toobeeh/skribbltypo/Readme.md

 It manages the different stages and the dependency injection container for the application.

 Core also contains abstractions of the feature, event and setup modules, which are implemented in the respective folders.
-Furthermore, there are several services (`*.service.ts`) that can be injected by features, events and setups:
+Furthermore, there are a few services (`*.service.ts`) that are vital to the abstract classes:
-- ApiService provides typed api clients for the skribbltypo api
-- MemberService holds the current logged in user
-- ModalService provides an interface to show svelte components in a modal
+- EventService acts as a central pipe between event processors and listeners
 - LoggerService logs formatted messages to the console

+#### Services
+Services (`*.service.ts`) are modules that follow no specific lifecycle or purpose, and can be injected anywhere in the application.
+Services can be either singleton or scoped; any service that is nt tied to a core functionality should reside in the services folder.

+In contrast to features, services may depend on other services and can be injected to features.
+Any functionality that can be reused should be implemented as service instead of a feature.

 #### Setup
 A setup module (`*.setup.ts`) consists of a single asynchronous operation and a return value.